Camden County Police Department

-The Camden County Police Department (CCPD) is a county police department providing law enforcement services to the city of Camden, Camden County, New Jersey, formed in 2013.
+The Camden County Police Department (CCPD) is a county police department providing law enforcement services to the city of Camden, Camden County, New Jersey and as of October 1, 2024 Woodlynne, New Jersey; replacing its police department due to staffing shortage.
+The Camden County Police Department was formed on May 1, 2013.
 It is the successor to the Camden Police Department.

 Then-chief Scott Thomson used the disbanding and replacement to transform the department's policies.
 Camden's new department has been called "a model" of how to reform police departments.
 It is sometimes referred to as the Metro Division even though, unlike many other metropolitan police forces in the United States, it presently does not patrol outside of the city.
 As a "county police" force, the department is available to all municipalities in Camden County on a voluntary basis; however, no other municipalities within Camden County have announced plans to join the county police district.

 Journalist Ryan Cooper described Camden's County Police as an example of community policing following the example of Nordic countries.

 Background

-In January of 2011, the city department laid off 168 of the department's 370 officers when contract negotiations stalled and the city was facing a budget shortfall.
+In January 2011, the city department laid off 168 of the department's 370 officers when contract negotiations stalled and the city was facing a budget shortfall.
 Camden experienced a spike in homicides, and the city police department wanted to hire more patrol officers but couldn't afford to "partly because of generous union contracts."
 According to CNN the corruption had also "rendered the existing agency unfixable."
 On August 2, 2011, the City of Camden and Camden County announced that the city police department would be disbanded in favor of a new county police force.
 Well-known law enforcement executive John Timoney was retained to develop an organizational and functional plan for the department.

 The creation of the county police force in place of the city force was expected to save between $14 and $16 million annually out of the $60 million budget of the city police department.
 Unlike the city police department it replaced, the new "county" department was not initially unionized.
 Savings were expected to come from reducing the fringe benefits that had been required under the city's union contract.

 The move was endorsed by the Mayor of Camden, Dana Redd, who indicated that the new police department would be more cost-effective, and that the high absentee rate of city officers had affected the former department's ability to keep the city safe.
 An official of the Camden Fraternal Order of Police, which represented city police officers, described the plan as "union busting" and called it "a recipe for disaster" that would replace experienced city officers with new personnel unfamiliar with the city.
 A community group known as the Citizens' Community Committee for Public Safety, along with the Camden Fraternal Order of Police, criticized the plan as being political, not practical.
 The mayor's political opponents also criticized the disbandment of the city's department.